Call Us

 • Dangerous

 Driving-related triggers for panic attacks include motorways, bridges, tunnels and rush hour traffic.
-The fear of having a panic attack when driving can also lead to one happening.
+The fear of having a panic attack when driving can also lead to one actually happening.

 Common symptoms of panic attacks

-If you think you're having a panic attack whilst driving, or even at the thought of driving, here are some signs and symptoms to look out for.
+If you think you're having a panic attack whilst driving, or even at the thought of driving, here are some signs and symptoms to look out for:

 • Excessive sweating